If you have diabetes, you know why it’s important to limit the amount of sugar you eat or drink.

 If you have diabetes, you may want to limit your sucralose intake.

 You may not realize it, but sucralose is likely a part of your diet already.
 If you like to drink low-calorie soft drinks and juices, eat diet snacks, or chew gum, sucralose is likely the sweetener you taste.

-Before adding sucralose to your diet, check with your doctor to make sure they believe this is the right choice for you and your diabetes management.
-Once you have your doctor’s approval, you can begin using this sweetener on a regular basis.
+Before adding sucralose to your diet, check with your doctor to make sure they believe it’s the right choice for you and your diabetes management.

 If you do decide to use sucralose, you may want to practice moderation and monitor your blood sugar levels after consumption.

 You can purchase sucralose by its brand name, Splenda, at your local grocery store.